• Skip to Content

 BIOL 6303.
 Neurobiology and Behavior.
 (4 Hours)

-Offers a lecture course that aims to provide a comprehensive overview of behavioral neurobiology, with special emphasis on a neuroethological approach.
-At the end of the course, the successful student should have a contemporary understanding of the historical development of the behavioral sciences, the major ethological and neurobiological concepts, and the principal mechanisms that govern behavior in animals and humans.
-Requires permission of instructor for those students not enrolled in bioinformatics, biology, or marine biology.
+Provides a comprehensive overview of behavioral neurobiology, emphasizing a neuroethological approach.
+Fosters a contemporary understanding of the historical development of the behavioral sciences, the major ethological and neurobiological concepts, and the principal mechanisms that govern behavior in animals and humans.

 BIOL 6381.
 Ethics in Biological Research.
 (2 Hours)